Contributing to Nuclei SDK project is always welcome.

 peripheral_or_device_headers.h means the SoC peripheral driver header files, such as uart, gpio, i2c, spi driver headers, usually get from the SoC firmware library, it should be placed in Include folder.

-The Stubs folder contains the stub code files for newlib c library porting code, mainly
+The Stubs folder contains the stub code files for newlib c library and nuclei c runtime library porting code, take

 The GCC folder contains startup and exeception/interrupt assemble code, if your board share the same linker script files, you can also put link script files here, the linker script files name rules can refer to previously supported demosoc SoC.